Actipro/WPF-Controls/Documentation/topics/views/panels/panelbase.md

 Arranges the specified element using the current arrange state.

-This can be used to force an element to arrange using it's current arrange location, but does not typically need to be called directly.
+This can be used to force an element to arrange using its current arrange location, but does not typically need to be called directly.

 </td>
 </tr>